SAT Score Percentiles: What Your Score Means

 Introduction

-Massachusetts is home to some of the most competitive high schools in the country.
-Consequently, the bar here is higher than the national average.
-Moreover, many students in the state are targeting selective colleges — where a 1200 simply will not move the needle.
-So, knowing your percentile helps you set a realistic and ambitious target.
-Additionally, starting this process in 10th or 11th grade gives you the time to act on what you learn.
+Massachusetts has many of the most competitive high schools around, so the bar here is raised above the national average.
+Also many students in this state are aiming for selective colleges – 1200 will not be enough for selective colleges.
+So understanding your percentile will assist you in developing a realistic and high-yield goal.
+Furthermore beginning this in 10th or 11th grade allows time to make necessary adjustments based on your findings.
+Lets make this simpler.

 SAT score percentiles guide for Massachusetts 10th and 11th graders aiming for top colleges

-SAT score percentiles show the percentage of test-takers you scored higher than.
+The SAT exam score show the percentage of test-takers you scored higher than.
 Consequently, a 75th percentile score means you outperformed 75% of all students nationally.

-Here is how SAT percentile rankings map to scores in the 2025–2026 cycle:
+Here is how SAT exam score rankings map to scores:

 SAT Score Approximate User Percentile What It Means